opitzconsulting/uitest.js/README.md

 Explanation:

-* Module base path `run/readySensors/`: This is required for uitest to detect your sensor automatically.
+* Module base path `run/feature/`: This is required for uitest to detect your sensor automatically as feature.
 * `runConfig`: Is the merged configuration of the uitest instance.
+* `ready`: Is the internal module that handles waiting.

 Syntactic sugar for Jasmine-BDD